Vertco/MSP-Manager/README.md

 The MSP Manager PWA is a portal where you can import your customer from Microsoft Partnercenter and then open the management portals in the context of the selected customer.
 Microsoft provides this functionality in Partnercenter, but i can be slow.
 That's why I created this app.

-You can install the app by going to the [MSP manager website](https://managemsp.nl) in any chromium browser and clicking on the install button in the searchbar.
+You can install the app by going to the [MSP manager website](https://managemsp.nl) in any chromium browser and clicking on the install button in the searchbar.<br/>
 ![image](https://github.com/Vertco/MSP-Manager/assets/47614276/d8d6f205-c059-441c-b7d5-fcc4d3d18b0d)

 You can also use the app in the browser or host it yourself, but by doing that you won't be able to associate .mspcsv files to the app.